-There are a number of ways to think about presenting our work in ways that are more accessible and inclusive for more people.
+There are a number of ways to think about presenting our work so that it is more accessible and inclusive for more people.
 Below are some suggestions; there are many such lists of ideas widely available online too.

 For in-person presentations, the following strategies can increase accessibility and inclusion for those present in the room: